 - (a) The Company shall provide payment of \$10.00 for each day of attendance at Government provided apprenticeship training.
-Such payment will be made following the training and upon receipt of the Apprentice's grades. - (b) The Company shall reimburse an employee who submits receipts, up to five hundred (\$500.00) during the period of their indentureship for the purchase of required textbooks. - (c) The Company shall reimburse an employee who submits receipts, up to one thousand three hundred (\$1,300.00) each year of successful completion of technical training during their indentureship.
+Such payment will be made following the training and upon receipt of the Apprentice's grades. - (b) The Company shall reimburse an employee who submits receipts, up to seven hundred and fifty (\$750.00) during the period of their indentureship for the purchase of required textbooks. - (c) The Company shall reimburse an employee who submits receipts, up to one thousand seven hundred and fifty (\$1,750) each year of successful completion of technical training during their indentureship. - (d) Upon submission of receipts, those employees required to attend technical training away from their primary residence will be eligible for a one hundred and fifty (\$150.00) weekly living out allowance. - (e) Upon submission of receipts and the completion of a "wage agreement" form, employees will be immediately reimbursed for the purchase of required textbooks and technical training (tuition).
+The "wage agreement" form will only come into effect if the employee fails to complete that level of technical training and / or makes the conscious decision to withdraw from the apprenticeship program.

-- (d) Upon submission of receipts, those employees required to attend technical training away from their primary residence will be eligible for a \$100.00 weekly living out allowance. - 23.10 The Company and the Union agree to implement the concept of apprentice rotation through Departments in order to provide broad exposure in the trade concerned.
+23.10 The Company and the Union agree to implement the concept of apprentice rotation through Departments in order to provide broad exposure in the trade concerned.